-§ 27-652a.
+§ 27-666.
 Research Laboratory/Product Development Facility.

-1. Access shall be via an arterial or collector road as identified in the Dover Township Comprehensive Plan.

-2. Buffers and screens shall be provided as necessary to adequately protect neighboring properties.
-This includes, but is not limited to, fences, walls, plantings and open spaces.

-3. Satisfactory provision shall be made to minimize harmful or unpleasant effects (noise, odors, fumes, glare, vibration and smoke).

-4. The use must comply with all applicable Federal, State, and local regulations.
+- 1. Access shall be via an arterial or collector road as identified in the Dover Township Comprehensive Plan. - 2.
+Buffers and screens shall be provided as necessary to adequately protect neighboring properties.
+This includes, but is not limited to, fences, walls, plantings and open spaces. - 3.
+Satisfactory provision shall be made to minimize harmful or unpleasant effects (noise, odors, fumes, glare, vibration and smoke). - 4.
+The use must comply with all applicable Federal, State, and local regulations.

-§ 27-653.
+§ 27-667.
 Residential Conversions.

-1. Conversion may occur to single-family detached dwellings only.

-2. No conversion shall result in a dwelling unit which has less than the minimum habitable floor area required by this Chapter.

-3. Each unit shall provide required parking spaces in accordance with Part 7 of this Chapter.

-4. All bulk and area requirements for the underlying district shall apply to the lot.
+- 1. Conversion may occur to single-family detached dwellings only. - 2.
+No conversion shall result in a dwelling unit which has less than the minimum habitable floor area required by this Chapter. - 3.
+Each unit shall provide required parking spaces in accordance with Part 7 of this Chapter. - 4.
+All bulk and area requirements for the underlying district shall apply to the lot.

+§ 27-668.
+Restaurant - Fast Food and/or Carry-Out/Delivery.

+- 1. Exterior trash receptacles shall be provided and routinely emptied to prevent the scattering of litter.
+A description of a working plan for the control of litter shall be provided.
+The trash receptacle shall be adequately screened in accordance with § 22-721 of the Dover Township Subdivision and Land Development Ordinance [Chapter 22]. - 2.
+All exterior seating/play areas shall be suitably enclosed.

+Stacking lanes shall be provided to allow a minimum of four vehicles on site and out of the cartway.

+3. Any associated Drive-Through windows and/or lane(s) must meet the standards outlined in §27-627.

-§ 27-654.
+§ 27-669.
 Retail Sales and Services.

 Retail sales and service establishments exceeding 100,000 square feet in gross floor area, standards in § 27-513 Campus-Style Development shall apply.
-(Ord.
-2015-06, 9/28/2015)

-§ 27-655.
+§ 27-670.
 Riding Academy or Boarding Stables.

-1. Minimum lot size: ten acres.
-In the agriculture district this use shall equal five residential lots.

-2. All animals, except while exercising or pasturing, shall be confined to a building erected for that purpose.

-3. All stalls shall be maintained so as to minimize odors.

-4. All outdoor training or show facilities or areas shall be set back at least 50 feet from all property lines.

-5. All outdoor training, show, riding, boarding or pasture areas shall be enclosed by a minimum four-foot high fence which may be located up to, but not on, the property line.

-6. Adequate off-street parking shall be provided as determined by a review of the number of stalls and activities proposed.
-All parking areas shall be set back at least ten feet from any property line.

-7. All animal wastes shall be properly stored and disposed of in a manner that will not create a public health hazard or nuisance.
+- 1. Minimum lot size: ten acres.
+In the agriculture district this use shall equal five residential lots. - 2.
+All animals, except while exercising or pasturing, shall be confined to a building erected for that purpose. - 3.
+All stalls shall be maintained so as to minimize odors. - 4.
+All outdoor training or show facilities or areas shall be set back at least 50 feet from all property lines. - 5.
+All outdoor training, show, riding, boarding or pasture areas shall be enclosed by a minimum four-foot high fence which may be located up to, but not on, the property line. - 6.
+Adequate off-street parking shall be provided as determined by a review of the number of stalls and activities proposed.
+All parking areas shall be set back at least ten feet from any property line. - 7.
+All animal wastes shall be properly stored and disposed of in a manner that will not create a public health hazard or nuisance.
 No animal wastes shall be stored within the required setback areas.

-§ 27-656.
+§ 27-671.
 Roadside Stand.